Moving to Sweden

 Our extensive network of local home search experts will ensure we have access to the latest properties coming onto the market.
 This means that we can find the right temporary accommodation for you, whatever your requirements and whatever your budget.

-For people moving to Sweden with a UK driving license, you may use your UK license if you are a Swedish resident.
-However, you may find it useful to exchange your license for a Swedish one.
-This may be required by your employer, or if your UK license is no longer in date.
-To exchange your license, contact your local County Administrative Board, or Laässtyrelsen.
+For people moving to Sweden with a UK driving licence, you may use your UK licence if you are a Swedish resident.
+However, you may find it useful to exchange your licence for a Swedish one.
+This may be required by your employer, or if your UK licence is no longer in date.
+To exchange your licence, contact your local County Administrative Board or Länsstyrelsen.

 Vehicle Insurance in Sweden